Background

 - Use a lockable nozzle to prevent fuel theft and unauthorised access.

-- Having a fire protection system, as well as other emergency preparation and response systems in place.
+- Having an emergency preparation and response systems in place.

-Consider also talking to your fuel supplier for safety advice, or email a dangerous goods expert [email protected].
+Consider also talking to your fuel supplier for safety advice, or contact a dangerous goods expert.

 Apply for the OHS Essentials program